Bromo Seltzer Arts Tower

 Baltimore, MD 21201

-A forty-five minute history presentation presents the colorful, well known Baltimore figure, which is behind the iconic tower the clock and his famous headache remedy Bromo Seltzer.
-The Emerson Tower comes to life as we share humorous stories which highlight the forward thinking business and marketing strategies of Isaac Emerson.
-The presentation starts with a video and ends on a very high note as guests climb to the 16th floor via a “ships ladder”’ into the marvelous industrial mechanical room clock room, which houses the clock mechanism, the elevator switchboards and motors.
-Guests are encouraged to bring their cameras to capture the 24 foot clock dials as a backdrop.
+The visit starts with a video and ends on a very high note as guests climb to the 16th floor via a “ships ladder”’ into the marvelous industrial mechanical room clock room, which houses the clock mechanism, the elevator switchboards, and motors.
+Guests are encouraged to bring their cameras to capture the 24-foot clock dials as a backdrop.
 Visitors can also take in the recent reinstallation of the iconic clock by the Balzer Family Clock Works.

-Tours cost $5.
-Access into the clock room is by ships ladder which requires that each guest sign a liability waiver stating they are aware of the danger of climbing the ladder.
-Please arrive 10 minutes prior to the tour you wish to participate in.
+TOP OF THE CLOCK VISIT COST: $8 Access into the clock room is by ships ladder which requires that each guest sign a liability waiver stating they are aware of the danger of climbing the ladder.

 TIMES: Visit the top of the clock on Saturdays from 11:00 a.m.–4:00 p.m. every month.
-Guests are encouraged to check out the history museum on the 15th floor and check out the artwork in all 15 floors coming down the stairwells before or after their tours.
+Guests are encouraged to check out the history museum on the 15th floor and the artwork throughout the building before or after their visit to the top.

 We are so pleased to offer something for just about everyone.
-Do you ever have a hard time deciding where best to spend your time and dollars and at the same time taking into consideration everyone’s varied interests.
-We have ART for the creative souls in your group.
-Our HISTORY tours bring 1911 Baltimore to life.
-And our can’t-miss visit inside the largest four digital gravity driven non-chiming CLOCK in the world is breath taking and full of information for the mechanical engineer and clock enthusiast in your group.
-Do you enjoy MUSEUMS?
-We have that too.
-Treasure hunters and collectors are amazed at the collections of Bromo Seltzer and Maryland Glass Corporation bottles and memorabilia are on display in the museum.
+Do you ever have a hard time deciding where best to spend your time and dollars and at the same time taking into consideration everyone’s varied interests?
+There is art for the creative souls in your group, plenty of history that brings 1911 Baltimore back to life, and a behind-the-scenes look at the largest four dial gravity driven non-chiming clock in the world for the mechanical engineer or clock enthusiast.
+Plus, treasure hunters and collectors are amazed at the collection of Bromo Seltzer glass and memorabilia and in the Emerson/Maryland Glass Museum.
+Some guidelines for groups: